-Distribution: Alaska south to the northern Cascades and Selkirk Mountains of Washington, the Wallowa Mountains of Oregon, and the Rocky Mountains of Idaho and Montana
+Distribution: Known from only a small number of scattered locations on both sides of the Cascades crest in Washington; Alaska to the North Cascades and Selkirk Mountains of Washington, the Wallowa Mountains of Oregon, and the Rocky Mountains of Montana; east across Canada to the Atlantic Coast.

-Habitat: High mountains, often above timberline, but down to lower elevations along streams
+Habitat: High elevations, often above timberline, but down to lower elevations along streams

 Conservation Status: Sensitive in Washington (WANHP)